verilog-to-routing/vtr-verilog-to-routing/vtr_flow/arch/multi_die/README.md

 3. **simple_arch:**
    - Simple architectures primarily used for quick testing in the flow.
    - The inter-die delay of architectures in this file is considered to be zero.
+   - Contains two dice and both have the simple fabric.
+   - All pins can cross die.